Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20220423/index.md

 When common values become sovereign the individual loses their sovereignty.
 They then become subservient to a common will.

+> "The language of reason on this subject is, “Give us equality and justice, but no constitution.
+Suffer us to follow without restraint the dictates of our own judgment, and to change our forms of social order as fast as we improve in understanding and knowledge.” - William Godwin, Of Constitutions, [Enquiry Concerning Political Justice](https://en.wikipedia.org/wiki/Enquiry_Concerning_Political_Justice)

 ## Pax Romana

 Some have called this imperialism in the past.
 The world I live in is pluralistic and lacks consistency.
 The problem is not with any lack in this – but the insistence of centralising tendencies to regulate such behaviour.